Skip to main content

 Generate a Key Pair

-Creates an RSA or EC key pair on the HSM and registers an initial self-signed certificate entry.
+Creates an RSA or EC key pair on the HSM and creates a corresponding self-signed certificate.

 # RSA 4096-bit key pair